 10.4.6 The winner of the match may win a maximum of 50 points.
 The number of points you win or lose depends on your position and that of your opponent.
 If you win against a better placed team, you will receive more points than against a worse placed team.

 10.5 If a scheduled match could not take place for various reasons or if there are problems with reporting the result, the ladder administrator must be contacted.

 11.1 The German part and the international part of the ProLeague each provide one region for the IPCC.
 The IPCC organises the European competitions Champions League, Europa League and the Club World Cup for the entire PC Pro Club area.

 11.2 IPCC slots distribution: The IPCC organises CL and EL twice per FIFA version.
 For this purpose, it provides the regions with starting places.
 The IPCC is responsible for the number of slots and their distribution.
 An estimate of the number of CL and EL slots can be seen from the coloured markings in League ONE and League INT1.

 11.2.1 If a team has won either the IPCC CL or EL, it is directly qualified for the CL, so it will not be considered for the distribution of the other places.
 If a German team wins the ProLeague Cup and has not already secured an IPCC place by placing in League ONE, it will receive an EL starting place.
-If the Cup winner does not get this place (for whatever reason), the EL place will be allocated to the Cup runner-up according to these criteria.
+If the Cup winner does not get this place e.g. Cup winner has qualified for the CL, the EL place will be allocated to the Cup runner-up according to these criteria.
 If both teams are not eligible for the EL starting place, it will be distributed in League ONE.

 11.2.2 Teams that place themselves for the international places of the IPCC via the ProLeague shall perceive them.
 Teams participating in IPCC competitions as representatives of other leagues will be excluded from the IPCC slots available in ProLeague.